shivannis/xandr-docs-public/xandr-docs/articles/invest/comparison-of-video-complete-buying-strategies.md

 description: In this article, you’ll learn about CPCV optimization and Guaranteed Completes and their use cases.
 These two cannot be used simultaneously.
 ---

-# Microsoft Invest - comparison of video complete buying strategies
+# Microsoft Invest - Comparison of video complete buying strategies

 CPCV optimization and Guaranteed Completes are related features with different benefits and applications: you can't use them simultaneously.
 Similarly, you can choose to optimize for video completion rate (VCR) or target inventory with a set video completion rate.
 While you can use these features together, their use cases are different.